apostolisich/hotelio/README.md

 This is a demo practice project (many pieces are missing), created using Spring and Spring Boot, which consumes and offers simplistic hotel API functionality.
 It includes an [Embedded Redis server](https://github.com/kstyrc/embedded-redis) for caching as well as an [Embedded H2 Database](https://www.h2database.com/html/main.html) for persistent storage.

 ## Features
+1. User authentication via JWT tokens (Bearer authentication) for all requests
-1. Getting a list of hotels for some specified criteria
+2. Getting a list of hotels for some specified criteria
-2. Getting offers for a selected hotel
+3. Getting offers for a selected hotel
-3. Creating and viewing bookings
+4. Creating and viewing bookings

 ## Installation
 The project is self-contained and it can run locally with the following commands which need to be executed in the project's directory: